claylo/pinit/docs/CONFIG.md

 ## 1. Config discovery and precedence

 `pinit` loads exactly one config file.
 It never merges multiple config files.
+If you were hoping for a config smoothie, you’ll have to blend it yourself.

 Search order (highest priority first):